-The conditions of MI-ROP-P0264-2012b and 40 CFR Part 60 Subpart JJJJ require NANR to test engine EUENGINE1, EUENGINE2, and EUENGINE4 for CO, NOx and VOC emissions every 8,760 hours of operation.
+The conditions of MI-ROP-N6006-2018 and 40 CFR Part 60 Subpart JJJJ require NANR to test engine EUENGINE1 and EUENGINE4 for CO, NOx and VOC emissions every 8,760 hours of operation.
+At the time of testing EUENGINE2 was in the process of being replaced.